Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-- Pull on left and right of center front portion of the seat cushion for removal.
+- Pull on left and right of the center front portion of the seat cushion for removal.
 Then angle the seat cushion out pushing the seat belt connects through the cushion openings.

 2. Remove the Fuel Pump Regulator Access Panel

 The access panel is a circular stamped sheet metal cover that is fused to the body of the car with semi-adhesive glue.
-The cover can be removed by gently prying around the cover ( with a large screwdriver) until a there is enough room to insert a knife to cut and separate the glue from both the cover and the body.
+The cover can be removed by gently prying around the cover ( with a large screwdriver) until there is enough room to insert a knife to cut and separate the glue from both the cover and the body.

 3. Remove the Fuel Pump Regulator Electrical Connection